ilieim/MetaParticle/README.md

 # MP60 Simulation Guide

 Welcome to the MP60 simulation repository!
-This repository contains all the files and instructions necessary to run and visualize simulations of an MetaPaprticle60 molecule an seen in doi.org/10.1063/5.0232274
+This repository contains all the files and instructions necessary to run and visualize simulations of a MetaParticle60 molecule an seen in doi.org/10.1063/5.0232274

 ---